Suspect pleads guilty in attack that killed 5 at Colorado Springs sanctuary for LGBTQ+ community

 The plea entered during a court hearing follows a series of jailhouse phone calls from Aldrich to The Associated Press expressing remorse and the intention to face the consequences for the shooting.

-Aldrich pleaded guilty to five counts of murder.
-The defendant faces life in prison on the murder charges under the plea agreement.
-The agreement also calls for Aldrich to plead guilty to 46 counts of attempted murder and 2 counts of bias-motivated crime.

-Several survivors told the AP about a planned plea agreement after being approached about Aldrich’s comments.
-They said prosecutors had notified them that Aldrich, who is nonbinary and uses they and them pronouns, will plead guilty to charges that would ensure a sentence of life behind bars.
+Several survivors told the AP about the plea agreement after being approached about Aldrich’s comments to AP.
+They said prosecutors had notified them that Aldrich, who is nonbinary and uses they and them pronouns, would plead guilty to charges that would ensure a sentence of life behind bars.

 Aldrich originally was charged with more than 300 state counts, including murder and hate crimes.
 The U.S. Justice Department is considering pursuing federal hate crime charges, according to a senior law enforcement official familiar with the matter who spoke to AP on condition of anonymity to discuss the ongoing case.